Dick Van Dyke: Early life and education

-Van Dyke was born on December 13, 1925, in West Plains, Missouri, to Hazel Victoria (née McCord; 1896–1992), a stenographer, and Loren Wayne "Cookie" Van Dyke (1898–1976), a salesman.
+Richard Wayne Van Dyke was born on December 13, 1925, in West Plains, Missouri, to Hazel Victoria (née McCord), a stenographer, and Loren Wayne "Cookie" Van Dyke, a salesman.
 He grew up in Danville, Illinois.
-He is the older brother of actor Jerry Van Dyke (1931–2018), who appeared as his brother in The Dick Van Dyke Show.
+He is the older brother of actor Jerry Van Dyke, who appeared as his brother in The Dick Van Dyke Show.
 Van Dyke is a Dutch surname, although he also has English, Irish, and Scottish ancestry.
 His family line traces back to Mayflower passenger John Alden.

-Van Dyke is member of the class of 1944 of Danville High School, where he participated in the a cappella choir and dramatic club.
-His involvement in the drama program convinced him to become a professional entertainer, although he also considered a career in the ministry.
+Van Dyke attended Danville High School in 1944, where he participated in the a cappella choir and dramatic club.
+He performed in the drama program with Bobby Short and Donald O'Connor, and his involvement convinced him to become a professional entertainer, although he also considered a career in the ministry.

 Van Dyke left high school during his senior year to join the United States Army Air Forces for pilot training during World War II.
-Denied enlistment several times for being underweight, he was eventually accepted for service as a radio announcer before transferring to the Special Services and entertaining troops in the continental United States.
+Denied enlistment several times for being underweight, he was eventually accepted for service as a radio announcer before transferring to the Special Services and entertaining troops in the contiguous United States.
 He was discharged in 1946.
 Van Dyke received his high school diploma in 2004.

 Career

-Radio and stage
+1940–1959: Early work and Broadway debut

 During the late 1940s, Van Dyke was a radio DJ on WDAN in Danville, Illinois.
 In 1947, Van Dyke was persuaded by pantomime performer Phil Erickson to form a comedy duo called "Eric and Van—the Merry Mutes."
-The team toured the West Coast nightclub circuit, performing a mime act and lip synching to 78 records.
-They moved to Atlanta, Georgia, in the early 1950s and performed a local television show featuring original skits and music called "The Merry Mutes".
+The team toured the West Coast nightclub circuit, performing a mime act and lip synching to 78 rpm records.
+They moved to Atlanta, Georgia, in the early 1950s and performed on a local television show featuring original skits and music called "The Merry Mutes".

-In November 1959, Van Dyke made his Broadway debut in The Girls Against the Boys.
-He played the lead role of Albert Peterson in Bye Bye Birdie, which ran from April 14, 1960, to October 7, 1961.
-The musical won four Tony awards including Van Dyke's Best Featured Actor Tony, in 1961.
-In 1980, Van Dyke appeared in the title role in the first Broadway revival of The Music Man.